UOA-CS732-SE750-Students-2023/cs732-se75-assignment-wany583/Back-end/Readme.md

 * JDK 1.8
 * IDEA (Recommend!)/ Vscode/ Eclipse
-Notice:
+* Notice:
-I leave the "/mvn/warpper/maven-wrapper.jar" in the git remote repository, It can developer to run this project without installing maven at first.
+I leave the "/mvn/warpper/maven-wrapper.jar" in the git remote repository, developer can run this project without installing maven at first.

 ## Install and start the back-end project (After that, come to front-end and run it)